shaolang/blog/content/posts/2019-11-22-genetic-algorithms-basics.md

 ## Selection
 [Selection][selection] is the process of choosing individuals from the population for crossover.
-Although elites are favored, they shouldn't be the only ones make available; sometimes, genes of two seemingly weak individuals can create surprisingly fit offsprings.
+Although elites are favored, they shouldn't be the only ones made available for crossover; sometimes, genes of two seemingly weak individuals can create surprisingly fit offsprings.

 Selection can be implemented in one of the following ways: